 serving with the 10th Royal Dublin Fusiliers, and based at the

-Royal Barracks, on the day rebellion broke out at Easter 1916.
-The battalion
+Royal Barracks, on the day rebellion broke out at Easter 1916. (there were 467 officers and men of 10th RDF in that barracks that day) The battalion

 was under orders to join the army in